esphome/esphome-docs/components/sensor/ezo.rst

 lambda calls
 ------------

 From :ref:`lambdas <config-lambda>`, you can interacte with the sensor in various ways.
 For any ``get`` command a trigger will be called with the information retrieved from the sensor.
 See :ref:`evo_callbacks`.
+For more information on the command specifics, refer to the datasheet.

 - ``set_i2c()``: Set I2C mode